 All head coaches are responsible for routine inspection of the equipment, uniforms, and facilities they use in conjunction with their sport.
 They are to make sure these are safe for use.
+This inspection can be done prior to or during the season.
+All coaches are expected to help in their programs inventory documentation.
+Items that are needing replaced/repaired need to be noted on provided inventory sheets.
 Any questionable situations are to be reported immediately to the athletic director.